pieter-van-prooijen/kondoq/README.md

 Visit http://localhost:3002/index.html to see the web-app

-Add a github project via the projects tab and search using the search tab.
+Add a github project via the projects tab (using a personal access token) and search using the search tab.
 After typing three characters a popup list appears with potential matches, selectable by mouse.

 ## Development with CIDER (v1.5.0+)